folio-org/okapi/doc/guide.md

 any database layer under it.
 This is fine for development and testing, but of course in real life we will want some of our data to persist from one invocation to the next.
-At the moment the MongoDB storage can be enabled by adding the option `-Dstorage=mongo` to the command line that starts Okapi.
+At the moment the MongoDB storage can be enabled by adding the option `-Dstorage=mongo` to the command-line that starts Okapi.

 ### Example modules